DBT85/CC-CP-SCANSat/README.txt

 In future:
 The first Kerbin mission requires that the first SCANSat part be unlocked The second Kerbin mission requires that the second SCANSat part be unlocked.
 Optional mission to de-orbit mission 1.
-The Mun mission requires that some LoRes data has been gathered from KErbin The Minmus mission requires that more LoRes data is gathered from Kerbin and a little from Mun The Eve Mission requires that some LoRes data is gathered from Mun and Minmus.
+The Mun mission requires that some LoRes data has been gathered from Kerbin The Minmus mission requires that more LoRes data is gathered from Kerbin and a little from Mun The Eve Mission requires that some LoRes data is gathered from Mun and Minmus.
 It has some optional parts too.
 The Duna mission requires that more LoRes data is gathered from Mun and Minmus.
 It has some optional parts too.